Interpreting the 650 GeV and 95 GeV Higgs anomalies in the next-to-two-Higgs-doublet model: Conclusions

 \section{Conclusions}

 In this paper, we have shown how the N2HDM can successfully be invoked to explain a series of anomalies in LEP (from ADLO) and LHC (from ATLAS and CMS) data, which can be attributed to an extended Higgs sector.
 In fact, excesses have been found at around 95 GeV at both colliders, in the former case for the $b\bar b$ channel while in the latter case for the $\gamma\gamma$ and $\tau^+\tau^-$ channels.
 Furthermore, the CMS collaboration has also published results on anomalous events in the $\gamma\gamma b\bar b$ channels clustering around 650 GeV.
 The N2HDM provides three neutral CP-even Higgs states ($h_{1,2,3}$) and one neutral CP-odd Higgs state ($A$) (alongside two charged Higgses ($H^\pm$)).
 These can be arranged in mass and coupling spectra of the N2HDM in such a way that $h_2$ is the SM-like Higgs state with mass 125 GeV (the one discovered at CERN in 2012), $h_1$ has a mass of 95 GeV and either the $h_3$ or the $A$ has a mass of 650 GeV.
 In such circumstances, the LEP and LHC anomalies at 95 GeV can be addressed through $e^+e^-\to Z^*\to Z h_1(\to b\bar b)$ and $gg\to h_1(\to \gamma\gamma$, $b\bar b)$ production and decay, respectively, while the LHC one at 650 GeV can be explained through either $gg\to h_3\to h_2(\to\gamma\gamma)h_1(\to b\bar b)$ or $gg\to A\to h_2(\to\gamma\gamma) Z(\to b\bar b)$ (recall that the mass difference $m_{h_1}-m_Z$ is smaller than the resolution of the $b\bar b$ invariant mass).
 Concerning the viable Yukawa structures of the N2HDM, we have found that all such anomalies (with the $\tau^+\tau^-$ actually being rather marginal in the $\chi^2$ fits) can be explained simultaneously only through the $h_3$ mediated process in the case of Type-II and Type-Y. All such results have been obtained in the presence of all available theoretical and experimental constraints, which we have implemented through state-of-the-art numerical tools.
 Furthermore, we have also found that the regions of the N2HDM parameter space explaining the discussed anomalous data are not excessively fine-tuned, in comparison to what is obtained in more minimal models of the Higgs sector.
 Therefore, the N2HDM tested here is of phenomenological interest, so that we have finally produced several BPs, covering both the Type-II and Type-Y Yukawa structure, amenable to further investigation.
+From an experimental perspective, the most direct tests of this interpretation are improved searches in the $\gamma\gamma b\bar b$ and $\tau^+\tau^- b\bar b$ channels, together with dedicated analyses of the inverted $b\bar b\,\gamma\gamma$ and $\gamma\gamma\tau^+\tau^-$ final states, whose rates are tightly correlated in the viable parameter region and therefore provide a concrete avenue to validate or falsify the scenario at Run~3 and the HL-LHC.
 Ultimately, our findings motivate continued theoretical and experimental efforts to explore the rich phenomenology of the N2HDM and its potential to shed light on BSM physics.